By Train to the Midnight Sun

 ENJOY A STEAM BOAT LUNCH CRUISE ONBOARD THE MARIEFRED

 Day 13 Monday July 20: (B,D)

 Today we will have a Free morning in Stockholm; there is so much to do and see.
 But here are some suggestions: you could go for a 2-hour city tour by boat, along the canals and round some of the islands, though you won’t see them all as there are said to be 24,000 of them; or go to the Wasa Museum and see the sixteenth century warship they famously dug out of the mud of the harbor, a Scandinavian Mary Rose.
 The Swedes, being very nostalgic, a tram route has been allowed to survive which is worked with historic vehicles, each one a museum piece.
 Meanwhile, train enthusiasts might want to ride the 891mm narrow gauge suburban railways.
 Leaving Stockholm at 3.20pm we travel south to the delightful city of Malmö for our overnight stay.

-We travel back to the UK on the route Hamburg - Köln - Brussels - London St.Pancras (arriving 6:00pm).
+We travel back to the UK on the route Hamburg - Köln - Brussels - London St.Pancras (arriving in the evening).
 End of tour upon arrival back in London

 ALL PRICES ARE PER PERSON

 FINAL PAYMENT DUE BY MAY 11, 2020

 Tour Price: All tour prices are subject to change without notice, at any time.
 All prices based on double room occupancy.
 Those people that use a credit card for payments a 3% conveyance fee will be added to the tour price.
 We reserve the right to change tour prices if necessary without prior notice.